Guess what that sentence means?

-changes-whole book is interesting] one of the books I used to fancy
+The following passage is plagiarized [part within quotation marks—with slight changes; the whole book is interesting] from one of the books I used to fancy

 reading.